 If meetings are a necessary part of your business, then you need to make every second count.
 One way to do this is to end your meetings with an action plan!
-In other words, make sure your employees know what tasks to do when they return to their work stations.
+In other words, make sure your employees know what tasks to do when they return to their workstations.
 Without clear actions, does your meeting even matter?

 As mentioned earlier, every meeting should have a Minute Taker who is responsible for capturing meeting notes, actions, owners and due dates.
-At the end of every meeting, make a collective decision about what actions are required, ensure each employee knows what actions are assigned to them, and when they are due.
+At the end of every meeting, make a collective decision about what actions are required, and ensure each employee knows what actions are assigned to them and when they are due.
 Send a copy of the actions to each member following the meeting.

 Action Items should be:

 - Clear and easily understood by everyone

 - Time-driven – e.g. assign an achievable due date

 Unfortunately, efforts can fall flat if actions are not managed correctly, so this step is essential if you want to make your meetings count.
 There are many ways to do this, from adding them to your calendar to using an application or online tool.

 Here is a variety of ways you can manage actions to make better use of your time: